shuyushang/around-frontend/README.md

 # A React and Cloud Based Social Network Web Application

-Built location, altitude, and duration-based selectors to refine the satellite search.
+Designed and implemented features for users to create and browse posts; features also support the searching of the posts via keywords and users.

 ## Description

-* Designed and implemented features for users to create and browse posts; features also support the searching of the posts via keywords and users.
 * Utilized React Router package to realize the redirecting and switching between various functionalities, such as “home”, “log-in”,  register”, etc.
 * Adopted Axios to execute HTTP Requests, e.g., handling requests and responses for image/video uploading.
 * Adopted react-grid-gallery to realize the image selection and enlargement function for detail highlighting.